youtube/cobalt/starboard/README.md

 the port name `bobbox_mipseb`.)

   1. Set up `gyp_configuration.py`
       1. Copy `src/cobalt/build/config/starboard_linux.py` to
          `src/third_party/starboard/<family-name>/<binary-variant>/gyp_configuration.py`.
       1. In `gyp_configuration.py`
           1. In the `_PlatformConfig.__init__()` function, remove checks for Clang or GOMA.
           1. Again in the `_PlatformConfig.__init__()` function, pass your `<platform-configuration>` into `super.__init__()`, like `super.__init__('bobbox_mipseb')`.
           1. (optional) In `GetPlatformFullName`, have it return a name, like `BobBoxMIPSEB`.
 This name will be used in your output directory, e.g. `BobBoxMIPSEB_Debug`, and must be the name of your build configurations defined in your build configuration GYPI file.
 By default, it will just capitalize your platform name, e.g. `Bobbox_mipseb`.
         1. In `GetVariables`
             1. Set `'clang': 1` if your toolchain is clang.
             1. Delete other variables in that function that are not needed for your platform.
             1. In `GetEnvironmentVariables`, set the dictionary values to point to the toolchain analogs for the toolchain for your platform.
   1. Set up `gyp_configuration.gypi`
       1. Copy `src/cobalt/build/config/starboard_linux.gypi` to
          `src/third_party/starboard/<family-name>/<binary-variant>/gyp_configuration.gypi`.
       1. Update your platform variables.
           1. Set `'target_arch'` to your `<platform-configuration>` name.
 (It's not really named correctly.)
           1. Set `'target_os': 'linux'` if your platform is Linux-based.
           1. Set `'gl_type': 'system'` if you are using the system EGL + GLES2
              implementation.
-      1. set `'in_app_dial'` to `1` or `0`.
-This enables or disables the DIAL
+          1. Set `'in_app_dial'` to `1` or `0`.
+This enables or disables the
-         server that runs inside Cobalt, only when Coblat is running.
+             DIAL server that runs inside Cobalt, only when Coblat is running.
 You do not want in-app DIAL if you already have system-wide DIAL support.
       1. Update your toolchain command-line flags and libraries.
 Make sure you don't assume a particular workstation layout, as it is likely to be different for someone else.
       1. Update the global defines in `'target_defaults'.'defines'`, if necessary.
       1. Replace "SbLinux" with the PlatformFullName, or default, you chose above.

 You should now be able to run gyp with your new port.
 From your `src/` directory: